NIFTy-PPL/NIFTy/docs/source/code.rst

 NIFTy comes with several concrete subclasses of :class:`StructuredDomain`:

+.. currentmodule:: nifty5.domains

-- :class:`RGSpace` represents a regular Cartesian grid with an arbitrary number of dimensions, which is supposed to be periodic in each dimension.
+- :class:`rg_space.RGSpace` represents a regular Cartesian grid with an arbitrary number of dimensions, which is supposed to be periodic in each dimension.
-- :class:`HPSpace` and :class:`GLSpace` describe pixelisations of the
+- :class:`hp_space.HPSpace` and :class:`gl_space.GLSpace` describe pixelisations of the
-  2-sphere; their counterpart in harmonic space is :class:`LMSpace`, which contains spherical harmonic coefficients.
+  2-sphere; their counterpart in harmonic space is :class:`lm_space.LMSpace`, which contains spherical harmonic coefficients.
-- :class:`PowerSpace` is used to describe one-dimensional power spectra.
+- :class:`power_space.PowerSpace` is used to describe one-dimensional power spectra.

-Among these, :class:`RGSpace` can be harmonic or not (depending on constructor arguments), :class:`GLSpace`, :class:`HPSpace`, and :class:`PowerSpace` are pure position domains (i.e. nonharmonic), and :class:`LMSpace` is always harmonic.
+Among these, :class:`rg_space.RGSpace` can be harmonic or not (depending on constructor arguments), :class:`gl_space.GLSpace`, :class:`hp_space.HPSpace`, and :class:`power_space.PowerSpace` are pure position domains (i.e. nonharmonic), and :class:`lm_space.LMSpace` is always harmonic.